 The four legged bunch

-Marley was my 2006 bouviers des flandres puppy.
+Marley (2006-2019) was my bouviers des flandres puppy.
 She has been our property guard dog and my first harness dog partner.
+Marley was my sidekick and the pillar of the pack for most of Mimi Jane’s construction.

 M’opus and M.E.Fhast